NinoScript/ninoscript.github.com/_posts/2015-10-26-swift-and-statically-typed-json.md

 #### Subscripts don't support generic types (yet?).
 That means ```subscript<T>(key: Key<Self, T>) -> T?``` won't work.
 I can see two possible ways to deal with this, either we define all the possible cases of subscripts' arguments, which means everytime we create a model that can be nested in others, we must extend Modelable with the new subscript.
 Or we just don't use subscripts and just use a normal function.
-Some may argue that another problem with subscripts is that they can't throw, so
+Some may argue that another problem with subscripts is that they can't throw, so if we'll use a normal function, let's make it throw.

 	enum ModelableErrors:ErrorType { case NothingInKey, CouldNotCast }